 It’s also compulsory to purchase medical insurance in Switzerland.

-Americans will be considered residents in Switzerland if their permanent home or centre of interests is there, or if they stay 30 days working (or intending to work) during the tax year, or 90 days not working or intending to work.
+Americans will be considered residents in Switzerland if their permanent home or center of interests is there, or if they stay 30 days working (or intending to work) during the tax year, or 90 days not working or intending to work.
 Residents pay Swiss tax on their worldwide income, non-residents only on their Swiss sourced income (and wealth).